 - Get clothes as dry as possible outdoors before bringing them inside.

 - Buy a dehumidifier and place it near your laundry.
 This should soak up much of the moisture evaporating from your clothes and reduce the risk of mould.
-A range of dehumidifiers are available these days, from expensive machines to very affordable models such as the Pro Breeze 500ml Dehumidifier.
+A range of dehumidifiers is available these days, from expensive machines to very affordable models.

-- Place your laundry is a well ventilated area, such as next to an open window.
+- Place your laundry in a well-ventilated area, such as next to an open window.
 This may be impractical in extremely cold or rainy weather, but is probably the best way to ensure your home stays free of VOCs.

 - If you have done the bulk of your drying outside and just a few sections like pockets or collars are still damp, use a warm blowdryer to target only the necessary areas.

 - Be mindful of what chemicals you are applying to your laundry.
-Choose a natural soap or detergent that will release fewer toxic compounds into the air.
+Choose a natural soap or detergent that will release fewer toxic compounds into the air – see these mainly natural alternatives to washing powder.